Connects this RaftController to the Raft cluster. Users of this

 Newer inputs that were committed after t might also already be applied.

-A DisconnectBeforeOperationCompleteError
+A DisconnectBeforeOperationCompleteError if this

 controller is disconnected from the cluster before the state could be